-Committee scheduled for "ednesday, the 22nd, and postponed to the 29th.
-He did not wish the Senate Committee to get ahead of him.
-Prior to my coming to Washington, he had already arranged to have the Congressmen's endorsements of the Palestine Resolution, which appeared in our publication, "American and Palestine," reprinted as a Government document at Government expense.
+Congressman Bloom knew of this contemplated meeting of the Foreign Affairs not wish the Senate Committee to get ahead of him.
+Prior to my coming to Washington, he had already arranged to have the Congressmen's endorsements of the Palestine as a Government document at Government expense.